This Elote Corn Chowder has all the spicy, tangy, crisp flavor we love in elote (Mexican Street Corn) wrapped up in a comforting bowl.

-- On a medium-hot grill or hot grill pan, char the corn all over, 10 minutes.
+- On a hot grill or hot grill pan, char the corn all over, 10-12 minutes.
 Set aside until cool enough to handle.

-- On cutting board, slice the corn kernels off each cob, scraping the cob with the knife to extract the flavorful juices.
-Reserve 1 cup of the corn kernels for topping.
-Halve (4) of the cobs and set aside.
+- On a sheet pan, cut the corn kernels off each cob.
+Use the back of your knife to scrape each bald cob to extract the corn milk.
+Reserve 1 cup of just the corn kernels and set aside for topping.
+Take 4 of the cobs, cub them in half, and set them aside.

-- Whisk in the half and half, crema and seasonings (salt, pepper, chili powder, white pepper, and oregano).
-Add the reserved corn and cobs and bring to a boil.
-Reduce heat to medium-high and cook for 25 minutes.
+- Stirring constantly, gradually whisk in the half and half, crema, and seasonings (salt, pepper, bay leaf, chili powder, and oregano).
+Add the reserved corn cobs and increase heat to high to bring everything to a boil for 1 minute.
+Reduce heat to medium and cook for 25 minutes.
 Remove and discard the cobs and bay leaf.

 - Transfer 1½ cups of the soup to a separate container and reserve to the side.
 Use an immersion blender* to puree the soup in the pot to desired consistency.
 Stir back in the reserved soup.

-- Ladle soup into bowls and garnish with the cilantro, crema, cotija, and additional chile powder.
+- Ladle soup into bowls and garnish with reserved corn, cilantro, crema, cotija cheese, and chile powder, and hot sauce.
 Serve with lime wedges.